Pegasus World Cup Turf Preview, Tips, Runners & Trends

 Pegasus World Cup Turf Jockey Statistics

-The leading jockey in the Pegasus World Cup Turf over the last 6 renewals is Irad Ortiz Jr who has won the race four times with those four winners coming from Bricks And Mortar (2019), Colonel Liam (2021 & 2022) and Atone (2023).
+The leading jockey in the Pegasus World Cup Turf over the last 7 renewals is Irad Ortiz Jr who has won the race four times with those four winners coming from Bricks And Mortar (2019), Colonel Liam (2021 & 2022) and Atone (2023).
+The only other jockey to have recorded multiple wins in the Pegasus World Cup Turf is Tyler Gaffalione (2 wins).

 JockeyR-W-PWinEW